nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Finding volunteers by name : `/v find`

-Find volunteers whose name contains the given keyword.<br/>
+Looking for a particular volunteer?
+This command helps you find them by name.<br>
 If there are no volunteers whose names match the keyword in the database, the entire list of volunteers will be displayed.

 Format: `/v find KEYWORD`

-* The search is case-insensitive
-* Only the name is searched
-* The searching algorithm returns volunteers with any part of their name matching the `KEYWORD`
-    * e.g. `Joe` will match `Joelle`, `Enjoeline` and `Joe`
+* It doesn't matter if you use capital or small letters
+* It finds parts of names too - typing "Tan" can find "Stanley" or "Tanya"
+* If no one is found, you'll see all volunteers again

 <div markdown="span" class="alert alert-primary">:bulb: **Note:**
-you can use <a href="#listing-all-volunteers-and-events--list">`list`</a> command to show all volunteers and events again!</div>
+After you're done, type <a href="#listing-all-volunteers-and-events--list">`list`</a> to see all events again!</div>

 Examples:
 * `/v find ng` returns `David Ng`, `Alice Wong` and `Jason Wang`

 ![Finding Volunteers](images/commandDemo/FindVolunteerDemo.png)

 [Back To Top :arrow_heading_up:](#learn-about-commands-supported-by-volunsync)

 ### Deleting a volunteer : `/v del`

+When a volunteer leaves, you can remove their record.<br>
-Deletes the volunteer at the specified __VOLUNTEER_INDEX__ from the database.
+It will delete the volunteer at the specified `VOLUNTEER_INDEX` from the database.

 Format: `/v del VOLUNTEER_INDEX`

-* The index refers to the number that appears before each volunteer’s name in the displayed volunteer list on the panel.
+* The `INDEX` is the number you see next to their name in the list
-* The index **must be a positive integer** 1, 2, 3, …​

 <div markdown="span" class="alert alert-primary">:bulb: **Note:**
 Deleting a volunteer removes the volunteer from the list of participants of all events which the volunteer